otv1/vue-property-decorator-to-vue-3-setup-api/README.md

 ## Converter
 This script helps developers transition from Vue 2 to Vue 3 by transforming their scripts written with the vue-property-decorator into the Composition API format, using **<script setup lang="ts">**

+## Roadmap
+This project is currently in active development and has encountered some issues.
+However, a stable release is expected later this week, which will include a command-line interface (CLI) tool.
+Stay tuned for updates.

 ## Requirements
 1. Node.js installed on your machine.
 If not, you can download it from [Node.js Official Website](https://nodejs.org/).
 2. Terminal window.